alcrb/SamBOT/README.md

 ## Features

-- Parler à la place du bot
+- Speak on behalf of the bot
-- Embed personnalisé
+- Custom embeds
-- Purger un channel
+- Purge a channel
-- Statut personnalisé
+- Custom status
-- Sondage
+- Polls
-- Musique
+- Music
-- Verification utilisateur
+- User verification
-- Modération
+- Moderation
-- Role réaction
+- Role reactions
-- Chatbot (GPT 3.5), possible en GPT 4 si abonnement
+- Chatbot (GPT 3.5), possible in GPT 4 with a subscription

  ## Requirements